Tap the text to show or hide reading controls.

 “Don’t answer a question with a question.”

-You know that quavering tone of yours doesn’t sound the least bit convincing, right?
+You know that doesn’t sound the least bit convincing in that quavering tone of yours.

 Yujin needled Kronos a little further.